LittLabRNS/RNS-Blackfynn-Pipeline/README.md

 ### Settings
 Before running anything, make sure all of the correct settings and patient-specific info are set in `settings.py`.
 This file contains:

+## Data Given By Neuropace
+Neuropace sends us
+1. An ECoG_Catalog.csv file mapping each .dat file to a timestamp and a patient id
+2. The .dat files for each patient in folders labeled UPenn_PatientInitials
+3. A list (in CSV form) that associates the processed file names with the patient whose data it contains

+## Outputs of Scripts

 ## Notes
 <b name="note-1">1.</b> Note that if this installation method is used, **all scripts** must also be run from inside the virtual environment.